fl4p/batmon-ha/doc/Groups.md

 Imagine you have all your Battery Dashboards and automations set up.
 At some point in the future you might want to replace the BMS with a different one, with a different name/alias.
 The work of changing all the entity names in Home Assistant can be tedious.
-Use a group as a "virtual proxy BMS" to map entities to another physical BMS.
+Use a group as a *virtual proxy* BMS to map entities to another *physical* BMS.